 A slight word of warning: the other programs featured in this roundup have very approachable interfaces, but the same cannot really be said of HandBrake.
 The program is powerful, but utilitarian.

-Whatever the video format, MediaCoder can help - and it's one of the fastest converters around
+Whatever the video format, MediaCoder can help – and it's lightning fast

 As we've seen, there are lots of great free video converters available to download, but MediaCoder stands out from the crowd thanks to its sheer speed and the number of audio and video formats it supports.
 No matter how old and obscure the format of that video you have lurking on an ancient hard drive, MediaCoder should be able to bring it bang up to date in next to no time.

 The language used by the program ('transcoding' rather than 'converting', for instance) might be a little off-putting at first, but it's worth persevering.

 Like HandBrake, MediaCoder's interface is slightly intimidating, but the payoff includes a load of extra features such as video joining, sound syncing, aspect ratio adjustment, and much more.

 It would be easy to become overwhelmed by what's on offer here, but MediaCoder should be approached as a learning experience.
 Start off using the wizards to guide you, but as your confidence grows, you can make use of more of the tools on offer to take greater control of each process.